The authors of 'Europe by Rail: The Definitive Guide for Independent Travellers', share some of their favourite autumn rail journeys.

 Good weather often lingers in eastern Germany well into autumn so there’s still time to take the train to Bad Saarow (just under an hour from Berlin by train) where there are daily boat trips on Scharmützelsee right through October, and then on weekend days only until the end of November.

-It is possible to book train tickets to Berlin from stations across Europe can be booked on Loco2.
+It is possible to book train tickets to Berlin from stations across Europe.
 It takes just over 9 hours to travel from London to Berlin by train and you can pick up some great discounts by booking German train tickets in advance.
 It is even quicker and cheaper to travel by train from Amsterdam, Paris or Zurich to Berlin.

 Sample Swiss style by train to Grandvaux